marco262/my_wiki/data/curse_of_strahd/gm_notes/gm-notes.md

 * Their Ally is Rudolph van Richten.
 They first encounter Esmerelda who journeys with them to find Richten.
 However, Strahd kills Richten.
 In despair, Esmerelda finally comes into her own and takes on the power Richten possessed.
   * Maybe a vampire hunter needs to learn to channel divine power of some kind?
 She regains her faith?
 * Lord Jared is a Summer Court Fey, and so is not "welcome" in the Shadowfell where Barovia's demiplane exists
-  * When they meet with Madame Eva, she'll seek counsel from Mother Night, but the "Divine Power" she channels will be Lord Jared.
-  * He'll speak with the party and tell them he doesn't have much time, but will tell them two things:
-    * To put great weight onto any advice Madame Eva gives them.
-    * To seek out a <insert object here> when they get to Vallaki and to do <thing> with it.
-This will allow him to visit them for solidly.
     * On his first visit, he will bring some Uncommon magic items with him as presents, and give them more instructions for other items to seek out.
     * With each item they find, he visits with more gifts of increasing rarity, to Rare, Very Rare, and Legendary.
 * Lord Jared wants something from Strahd.
 The sunsword?
 The tome?
 The holy symbol?
 Something else?